 In pipe nipples where there is a little space between both the threaded ends, there may have a hexagonal section in the center for a wrench to grasp the nipple.
-These nipples are called as “hexagonal nipple”.
-This hexagonal section in the middle functions like a nut that can be gripped by a normal wrench, providing a greater mechanical advantage than normally rounded pipe nipple.
+These nipples are called “hexagonal nipples”.
+This hexagonal section in the middle functions like a nut that can be gripped by a normal wrench, providing a greater mechanical advantage than a normally rounded pipe nipple.
 A hexagonal nipple with more distance between the threaded ends is called a “long hex nipple”.

-For ping systems which require a change in pipe dimension, “reducing nipple” or “unequal nipple” is used.
+For ping systems that require a change in pipe dimension, “reducing nipple” or “unequal nipple” is used.
 Reducing nipple takes a female fitting with a larger connection and attaches it to a smaller one.
 Care should be taken when using these parts since a reduction in pipe diameter can mean more pressure and a greater flow rate in the smaller pipe/fitting.

-For piping systems which require pipe connection to tubing, “hose nipple” is used.
-Hose nipple features a male threaded connection on one end and a hose barb on the other end.
+For piping systems that require pipe connection to tubing, a “hose nipple” is used.
+A hose nipple features a male threaded connection on one end and a hose barb on the other end.
 The hose barb may be the same size as the pipe connection or it may be of reduced size.

-For piping systems which require to be connected to welded pipes or fittings, “welding nipple” is used.
-Welding nipple has a threaded connection on one end and a normal cut pipe at the other end.
+For piping systems that require to be connected to welded pipes or fittings, a “welding nipple” is used.
+The welding nipple has a threaded connection on one end and a normal cut pipe at the other end.
 The unthreaded end of the pipe provides more surface area for the use of welding materials to make a stronger connection.
-One main benefit of welding nipple is that once the unthreaded end is connected, connecting pipes or other fittings to the threaded end becomes much easier.
+One main benefit of welding nipples is that once the unthreaded end is connected, connecting pipes or other fittings to the threaded end becomes much easier.